grecuandrei/java-backend-starter-impl/README.md

 # Store Management API

 ## Project Description
-This is a minimal Java Spring Boot & PostgreSQL backend API for managing a store's products.
+This is a minimal Java Spring backend API for managing a store's products.

 ## Technologies Used
 - Java 21